-- (a) Specified duties of key personnel such as: - (i) Director/Manager to verify and endorse in writing, on the quarterly statements which are to be submitted to the Registry of Moneylenders ("the Registry") in accordance with the Moneylenders Act 2008 ("MLA"). - (ii) Director/Manager to be the only authorised officer to access and manage the e-service account for submission of quarterly statements to the Registry. - (iii) Director/Manager to have an oversight of every loan issued and every contract entered into by a borrower (including a restructured loan).
-This oversight or supervision should be evidenced in writing (e.g. signing off by the director/manager) on the notes of contract. - (iv) Director/Manager to supervise the staff to ensure that every loan transaction complies with the MLA and its subsidiary legislation, the "Registrar's Conditions for the Grant of Moneylender's Licence" ("Licence Conditions") or any Registrar's Directions.
-The director/manager should document the reason for making a decision that is or may be contrary to the regulations mentioned above, if any.
+- a.
+Specified duties of key personnel such as: - Director/Manager to verify and endorse in writing, on the quarterly statements which are to be submitted to the Registry in accordance with the Moneylenders Act (Cap.
+188) ("MLA"). - ii.
+Director/Manager to be the only authorised officer to access and manage the eservice account for submission of quarterly statements to the Registry. - iii.
+Director/Manager to have an oversight of every loan issued and every contract entered into by a borrower (including a restructured loan).
+This oversight or supervision should be evidenced in writing (e.g. signing off by the director/manager) on the notes of contract. - iv.
+Director/Manager to supervise the staff to ensure that every loan transaction complies with the MLA and its subsidiary legislation, the "Registrar's Conditions for the Grant of Moneylender's Licence" ("Licence Conditions") or any Registrar's Directions.
+The director/manager should document the reason for making a decision that is or may be contrary to the regulations mentioned above, if any. - v.
+Compliance officer (who may be a director or a manager) to be in charge of ensuring that all aspects of a moneylender's obligations under the Moneylenders (Prevention of Money Laundering & Financing of Terrorism) Rules 2009 ("PMFTR") are adhered to, and to conduct the review of the procedures/processes. - vi.
+TQM to discharge duties that correspond with the clause on duties of a TQM under the Licence Conditions; i.e. involvement in training of staff and daily operations of the moneylending business.

-1 A TQM is an appointed manager of the licensed moneylender who has passed the moneylender's test administered by the Registry and whose appointment is approved by the Registry.
+1 A TQM is an appointed manager of the moneylender who has passed the moneylender's test administered by the Registry and whose appointment is approved by the Registry.

-- (v) Compliance officer (who may be a director or a manager) to be in charge of ensuring that all aspects of a licensed moneylender's obligations under the Moneylenders (Prevention of Money Laundering & Financing of Terrorism) Rules 2009 ("PMFTR") are adhered to, and to conduct the review of the procedures/processes. - (vi) TQM to discharge duties that correspond with the clause on duties of a TQM under the Licence Conditions; i.e. involvement in training of staff and daily operations of the moneylending business. - (b) Exit procedures in the event that the moneylending licence is facing termination/expiry (e.g. due to voluntary cessation / winding up of business, non-renewal of licence.), spelling out the duties to be fulfilled, following such licence termination/expiry, such as: - (i) Company/Business to remain registered and reasonably functional until the last loan has ceased to subsist. - (ii) A suitably qualified officer-in-charge to be made available for reporting purpose or allowing the Registry or members of public to make enquiries to. - (iii) Director/TQM to notify the Moneylenders Credit Bureau ("MLCB") on the termination/expiry of licence so that the access rights to the licensed moneylender's account can be updated accordingly. - (iv) An officer to be assigned with the duty of ensuring that the borrowers' loan account records are continually updated in the MLCB for every payment received, regardless of the licence status. - (v) Ensure that the last quarterly statement is submitted to the Registry. - (c) Procedures for the recruitment of personnel incorporating "fit and proper" and "good character" checks in the pre-employment assessments.
-Good practices could include inquisitive interviews and to obtain from each employee, a written declaration and/or certificate of non-criminal conviction (or equivalent document(s)).

-- (d) Procedures to preserve the confidentiality of information received from borrowers.
-The procedures should safeguard against wrongful management of borrowers' data, and be consistent with the Personal Data Protection Act 2012 ("PDPA") and the MLA.
-A borrower's personal data should not be collected, used or disclosed unless: - (i) The borrower has given his consent to the collection, use or disclosure; or - (ii) The collection, use or disclosure, is required or authorised under a written law.
-Where a consent form is used, the consent should not be so broadly scoped such that it would allow the licensed moneylender or its debt collector to share the borrower's data with third parties. - (e) Procedures for the various stages of moneylending transactions to encourage: - (i) Responsible lending practices, and - (ii) Professional debt recovery practices.
+- Exit procedures in the event that the moneylending licence is facing termination/expiry (e.g. due to winding up of business, non-renewal of licence.), spelling out the duties to be fulfilled, following such licence termination/expiry, such as: - Company/Business to remain registered and reasonably functional until the last loan has ceased to subsist. - ii.
+A suitably qualified officer-in-charge to be made available for reporting purpose or allowing the Registry or members of public to make enquiries to. - iii.
+Director/TQM to notify the Moneylenders Credit Bureau ("MLCB") on the termination/expiry of licence so that the access rights to the moneylender's account can be updated accordingly. - iv.
+An officer to be assigned with the duty of ensuring that the borrowers' loan account records are continually updated in the MLCB for every payment received, regardless of the licence status. - v.
+Ensure that the last quarterly statement is submitted to the Registry. - c.
+Procedures for the recruitment of personnel incorporating "fit and proper" and "good character" checks in the pre-employment assessments.
+Good practices could include inquisitive interviews and to obtain from each employee, a written declaration and/or certificate of non-criminal conviction (or equivalent document(s)). - d.
+Procedures to preserve the confidentiality of information received from borrowers.
+The procedures should safeguard against wrongful management of borrowers' data, and be consistent with the Personal Data Protection Act and the MLA.
+A borrower's personal data should not be collected, used or disclosed unless: - i.
+The borrower has given his consent to the collection, use or disclosure; or - ii.
+The collection, use or disclosure, is required or authorised under a written law.
+Where a consent form is used, the consent should not be so broadly scoped such that it would allow the moneylender or its debt collector to share the borrower's data with third parties.